boneskull/core/README.md

 // You can include mixins and base classes as well, changes to original classes
 // won't reflect in the mixin'd class module.exports = {
-    $implement: ['Master','ControllerRest'] // effectivelly, we are extending from ControllerTemplate and ControllerREST, and mixin their declarations together
+    $implement: ['Master','ControllerRest'] // effectivelly, we are extending from ControllerTemplate and ControllerRest, and mixin their declarations together
     /* ... */
 }
 ```